 Her metaphysical mysteries set in the theatre world of 1610s London include the Shirley Jackson Award-winning Cry Murder!
 In a Small Voice (Small Beer Press, 2013) and Exit, Pursued by a Bear (Small Beer Press, 2014), which was featured in a Grolier Club exhibition (2018) of notable books in the history of fantastic literature.

-Her chapter on “The Languages of the Fantastic" appears in the Hugo-nominated Cambridge Companion to Fantasy Literature (Mendlesohn and James, eds., Cambridge University Press, 2012); her essay, “Girl, Implicated: The Child in the Labyrinth in the Fantastic" in the Journal of the Fantastic in the Arts 19.2 (2008).
+“Down the Wall,” a post-apocalyptic Cloudish story, first appeared in Salon Fantastique (Thunder’s Mouth Press, 2006).
+“Hieros Gamos” came out in An Alphabet of Embers (Stone Bird Press, 2016).
+Her critical works include her new preface for Sylvia Townsend Warner’s Kingdoms of Elfin (Handheld Press, 2018); her chapter on “The Languages of the Fantastic” in the Hugo-nominated Cambridge Companion to Fantasy Literature (Cambridge University Press, 2012); and her essay, “Girl, Implicated,” in the Journal of the Fantastic in the Arts 19.2 (2008).
 Two conversations with Michael Swanwick have appeared in Foundation (Autumn 2001 and Spring 2009).

 Gilman has also been a guest of honor at the International Conference on the Fantastic in the Arts (2008).
 She was a John W. Campbell Award finalist in 1992.

 A retired Harvard librarian, she lives in Cambridge, Massachusetts.
 She likes to quip that she does everything James Joyce ever did, only backward and in high heels.